Last updated on March 15th, 2021

-- 1 How to Clean Your Bowling Ball at Home with These Simple Steps
+- How to Clean Your Bowling Ball at Home with These Simple Steps

-- 2 A Few Additional Tips to Keep In Mind
+- A Few Additional Tips to Keep In Mind

-- 3 Benefits of Cleaning Your Bowling Ball
+- Benefits of Cleaning Your Bowling Ball

-- 4 Final Thoughts:
+- Final Thoughts

 How to Clean Your Bowling Ball at Home with These Simple Steps

-As we have mentioned, the bowling ball can be cleaned at the alley, but this is a rather expensive and timely process.
+As we have mentioned, you can clean the bowling ball at the alley, but this is a rather expensive and timely process.
 If you have the time on a Sunday afternoon, you could use it to clean your bowling ball for the next competition.

-Brush down the dust and tape the finger holes:
+Brush down the dust and tape the finger holes

-Mix The Cleaner In With The Water:
+Mix The Cleaner In With The Water

-On the go, cleaners will not need any additional water, but if you are taking time to physically wash the bowling ball physically, you will mix your cleaner with water.
+On the go, cleaners will not need any additional water, but if you are taking time to wash the bowling ball physically, you will mix your cleaner with water.

-I have found cold water to only wash the upper surface and it does not manage to penetrate the water itself, which might be a little frustrating if you are looking to sufficiently clean the ball.
+I have found cold water only to wash the upper surface, and it does not manage to penetrate the water itself, which might be a little frustrating if you are looking to clean the ball sufficiently.

-Place The Ball In The Water:
+Place The Ball In The Water

-You may also spin the ball in the water a couple of times and try to remove some of the oil with a cloth while the ball is in the water.
-This will just keep the oil from setting once again.
+You may also spin the ball in the water a couple of times and remove some of the oil with a cloth while the ball is in the water.
+This will keep the oil from setting once again.

-The ideal time to leave the bowling ball is around 20-minutes for a thorough soaking and in my experience, I have found this to not damage the coverstock and remove some of the oil that could be frustrating you.
+The ideal time to leave the bowling ball is around 20-minutes for a thorough soaking, and in my experience, I have found this not to damage the coverstock and remove some of the oil that could be frustrating you.

-Remove The Ball And Dry It:
+Remove The Ball And Dry It

 After the drying process, you should leave your bowling ball in a sturdy and clean environment to dry out completely before doing a check to see if the process has worked.
 We would also advise you not to place the bowling ball in the sun to dry as it might damage the overall integrity and the durability of the ball.

-Repeat Until Happy:
+Repeat Until Happy

-As you start cleaning more bowling balls, you will notice that the oil is the main issue and once this is completely removed, you will see it will be much easier to clean.
+As you start cleaning more bowling balls, you will notice that the oil is the main issue, and once this is completely removed, you will see it will be much easier to clean.